ajitagupta/ajitagupta/README.md

 🚀 **Software Engineer | Full-Stack Developer | Technical Writer | Creator of Der Kleine Programmierer**

 I build Python and .NET systems that automate business processes — turning manual, error-prone work into reliable software.
-ETH Zurich MSc, based in Zurich, with experience across banking, government, and IoT.
+ETH Zurich MSc, based in Zurich, with experience across banking, public administration, healthcare, education, and startups.
 I also teach Swiss teens to code on YouTube as the creator of Der Kleine Programmierer, and write on Medium.

 ## 🌟 2026 Projects